Exhaust System Service & Repair

 Your exhaust system should be inspected regularly and repaired immediately if you notice any problems.
 Various factors contribute to the wear and tear of your vehicle’s exhaust, including your driving habits, road conditions (bumps, salt, and road spray), your vehicle type, and the age of the exhaust system parts.

 Here’s a look at some warning signs that could indicate issues with your exhaust system:

 - Loud rattling noises during startup, acceleration, and braking

 - Vibrations from the steering wheel and gas pedal

 - Lower fuel efficiency

-Kennedy Transmission Brake & Auto Service can ensure your vehicle is running smoothly and safely.
-Our mechanics are highly trained when it comes to diagnosing and repairing exhaust systems, whether your vehicle is foreign or domestic.
-Check out our shop locator to find a Kennedy Transmission near you!
+Our team at Kennedy Transmission can ensure your vehicle’s exhaust system is running smoothly and safely.
+Our mechanics are highly trained when it comes to diagnosing and repairing exhaust systems, regardless if your vehicle is foreign or domestic.
+Check out our shop locator today to find a Kennedy Transmission near you for exhaust repair!